-This carrier offers two seating positions – a narrow seat and a wide seat – which allows it to fit very well for all ages of infancy through toddlerhood.
+Like the Ergobaby Omni 360, this carrier also allows baby to face out OR face in.
+The Lillebaby has a wider seat and a higher weight limit (45 pounds to Omni’s 33) – though its seat lacks the Ergo Omni’s deep structured bucket seat.
+This carrier offers two width positions for the seat – a narrow seat and a wide seat – which allows it to fit very well for all ages of infancy through toddlerhood.

-The seat is also a good bit wider than the Beco Soleil and Ergobaby, and the Lillebaby doesn’t require a separate infant adapter like the Soleil and Ergo do.
-The Lillebaby is also quite comfortable for mom and dad.
+Like the Omni, the Lillebaby doesn’t require a separate infant adapter, and it is very comfortable for both mom and dad.

 Love the Lillebaby!!

-There are other little things that Boba has perfected.
-These include an adjustable sleeping hood, removable foot straps to provide a more comfortable ride for toddlers and taller kids, a wide seat, a purse holder loop/snap, and multiple storage pockets.
+There are many little things Boba has perfected.
+These include an adjustable sleeping hood, multiple storage pockets, and (on the 4G model) removable foot straps to provide a more comfortable ride for toddlers and taller kids and a purse holder loop/snap.

-The 4G comfortably fits people from 5’0″ – 6’3″ and comes in some beautiful, subtle colors, which are especially great for sharing with your favorite baby daddy (BD).
-For a facing-in carrier, this one is top notch.
+The Boba carriers comfortably fits people from 5’0″ – 6’3″ and come in some beautiful colors and patterns, which are especially great for sharing with your favorite baby daddy (BD).
+For a facing-in carrier, Boba is top notch.

 There is one feature that sets Tula apart from its competitors: HUGE coverage.
 Meaning, the seat is waaaaay wider and taller than other carriers.
 This wideness keeps baby’s legs in a natural “M” position to prevent leg dangle, while the height of the seat helps better support baby’s head.